Ending factory farming. Ending animal cruelty.

 It’s important to look for recognized higher welfare labels such as Animal Welfare Approved by A Greener World, Regenerative Organic Certified by the Rodale Institute, or Better Chicken Project Certified under the Global Animal Partnership program.

-Phrases such as ‘trusted farms,' 'humanely raised,' ‘butcher’s choice,’ or ‘reared with care’ do not have a legal definition you can rely on.
-In addition, beware of 'cage-free chicken' in the U.S. Most chickens raised for meat in the U.S.A. are not raised in cages, so while true, this term is not truly meaningful.
+Phrases such as "trusted farms," "humanely raised," "butcher’s choice," or "reared with care" do not have a legal definition you can rely on.
+In addition, beware of "cage-free chicken" in the U.S. Most chickens raised for meat in the U.S.A. are not raised in cages, so while true, this term is not truly meaningful.

 If you cannot find these labels in store, ask the store manager about the welfare standards for their chicken and request slower-growing chicken.
 Always CHOOSE BETTER CHICKEN!